LNCC Logo Quantum Computing Group

 Versão em Português

-The mission of the quantum computing group at LNCC is to develop original research in the areas of quantum computation and quantum information, to supervise Ph.D. and master students, to pursue national and international collaborations in order to boost the group's research quality, to propose new techniques, to follow, and if possible to participate in the development of the quantum hardware.
+The mission of the quantum computing group at LNCC is to conduct original research in the fields of quantum computation and quantum information, supervise Ph.D. and master's students, engage in national and international collaborations to enhance the group's research quality, propose innovative techniques, and, if possible, participate in the development of quantum hardware.

-In order to achieve that mission, the quantum computing group develops computer simulations of quantum computing and quantum systems by employing high performance computing (HPC) using the following languages: Python, C, OpenCL, Cuda, Neblina.
-The group also develops simulators for HPC platforms to be used by researchers working in quantum computing and quantum mechanics.
-We also use computer algebra languages, with advanced skills on Mathematica and Maple.
+To accomplish its mission, the quantum computing group develops computer simulations of quantum computing and quantum systems by utilizing high-performance computing (HPC) with programming languages such as Python, C, OpenCL, Cuda, and Neblina.
+The group also creates simulators for HPC platforms to support researchers working in quantum computing and quantum mechanics.
+Additionally, the group employs computer algebra languages and has advanced expertise in Maple.

-The group organizes scientific meetings, workshops, and talks about quantum computing and related areas.
-Members of the group usually teach graduate courses on computing and quantum computing and produce pedagogic material.
+The group organizes scientific meetings, workshops, and talks on quantum computing and related fields.
+Members of the group typically teach graduate courses in computing and quantum computing, as well as create educational materials.

-Our group is hosted by the National Laboratory of Scientific Computing (LNCC) which is an institute of the Ministry of Science, Technology and Inovation (MCTI) at the Imperial City of Petrópolis, 45 minutes from Rio de Janeiro.
-The research activities of LNCC are mainly directed to the area of Scientific Computing, proposing mathematical and computational models to solve scientific and technological problems.
+Our group is based at the National Laboratory of Scientific Computing (LNCC), an institute affiliated with the Ministry of Science, Technology, and Innovation (MCTI).
+Located in the Imperial City of Petrópolis, just 45 minutes from Rio de Janeiro, LNCC primarily focuses on research activities in the field of scientific computing.
+It aims to develop mathematical and computational models to address various scientific and technological challenges.

 What is quantum computing?
-Quantum computing is a subarea of computer science that develops both the computer technology based on the principles of quantum theory and the software that runs on the quantum computer.
-By following the laws of quantum mechanics, the quantum computer gains huge processing power through the ability to be in multiple states and to perform simultaneous tasks.
-The first ideas about quantum computing were put forward by Paul Benioff and Richard Feynman in early 1980s.
-They theorized a computer operating with some quantum mechanical principles, which would be useful to simulate quantum mechanics itself.
-In 1985, David Deutsch of Oxford University published a paper describing the quantum Turing machine, and in early 1990s he was able to give the first examples of quantum algorithms faster than the best equivalent classical algorithms.
-Since then the area has increased exponentially.
-An universal quantum computer of large size is still beyond today's technological capability.
-In 2018, universal quantum computers with more than 50 qubits were built showing that the quantum supremacy will be achieved soon.
+Quantum computing is a subfield of computer science that develops both computer technology based on the principles of quantum theory and the software that runs on quantum computers.
+By adhering to the laws of quantum mechanics, quantum computers gain immense processing power through their ability to have qubits in multiple states and perform simultaneous tasks.
+The first ideas about quantum computing were proposed by Paul Benioff and Richard Feynman in the early 1980s.
+They theorized a computer operating on certain quantum mechanical principles, which would be useful for simulating quantum mechanics itself.
+In 1985, David Deutsch of Oxford University published a paper describing the quantum Turing machine, and in the early 1990s, he provided the first examples of quantum algorithms faster than their best classical counterparts.
+Since then, the field has grown exponentially.
+A large-scale universal quantum computer is still beyond today's technological capabilities.
+However, in 2019, quantum supremacy, also referred to as quantum advantage, was first claimed to be achieved by Google.

-Post-doc Fellowships: Productive researchers are welcome to apply for post-doc fellowships in LNCC.
-There are fellowships available for short visits (1 month). [email]
+Postdoctoral Fellowships: Productive researchers are invited to apply for postdoctoral fellowships at LNCC. [email]

-Graduate studies: Students are welcome to email us (see Contact) in order to get further information about graduate courses and supervision at Doctoral and Master levels, funded by scholarships from CAPES, FAPERJ and CNPq.
+Graduate Studies: Students are encouraged to email us (see Contact) for further information regarding graduate courses and supervision at the Doctoral and Master's levels, funded by scholarships from CAPES, FAPERJ, and CNPq.

-Undergraduate supervision: Our group welcomes undergraduate students willing to do research under the Scientific Initiation program PIBIC of CNPq.
+Undergraduate Supervision: Our group welcomes undergraduate students interested in conducting research through the CNPq's Scientific Initiation program, PIBIC.

 LNCC